 What is it about today’s political landscape that keeps people from finding common ground?
-Any analysis of “The Great Divide” that exists today must begin with a mapping out of today’s political landscape that positions each party’s overall ideologies.
-Once we understand and acknowledge all viewpoints, we begin to seek areas and levels of compromise.
+Any analysis of “The Great Divide” that exists today must begin with a look at how we map out peoples’ and political parties’ overall ideologies.

 Most often, people use the simple, one-dimensional continuum to map out and pinpoint people’s political views.

-However, given the varied issues facing us today, this model really is not sufficient to produce an accurate picture.
-For example, many people that identify themselves as fiscal conservatives profess to have liberal social leanings.
+However, given the varied issues facing us today, this model is no where close to effective at producing an accurate picture.
+For example, many people identify themselves as fiscally conservative, but socially liberal.
 This philosophy could be summarized as, “Keep out of my pocket, but keep out of my bedroom too.”
-Mapping them out by only one of these positions or simply placing them at the center of this range does not accurately represent there beliefs.
+Mapping these people out by either one of these positions, or simply placing them at the center of this range does not accurately represent there beliefs.
 All it does is convey the angst they face each time the enter a voting booth, knowing that there is no political party that represents them fully.
 What is called for is an expand scope of our model.

-Realizing this, the Transpartisan Center (http://www.transpartisancenter.org) added a second axis, creating a two dimensional model in which party philosophies can be more accurately mapped to describe a multitude of positions, even within a specific party, such as Progressive Democrats or Tea Party Republicans.
+Realizing this, the Transpartisan Center added a second axis, thus creating a two dimensional model in which party philosophies can be more accurately mapped to.
+This model further creates a clearer picture of subgroups within a specific party, such as Progressive Democrats or Tea Party Republicans.
 Atop this vertical axis is “Order”, which represents strong government control.
-In contrast, the bottom is labeled “Freedom”, or the desire for severely limited government.
+In contrast, the bottom is labeled “Freedom”, or the desire for severely limited government oversight.
 Combined with the aforementioned Liberal-Conservative X-axis, this creates four distinct political quadrants displayed below.
 Let’s look at where the various parties fit within this new model.

-Progressive Democrats desire expanded social welfare programs through forced
+even more extreme, desiring expanded social welfare programs through forced governmental

-government funded with minimum taxation.
-Tea Party republicans seek to
+funded with minimum taxation.
+Tea Party republicans seek to further codify conservative

 Libertarians – Minimal federal government in which individuals are sovereign over their